How To Start Selling On Fine Art America (And Make Money)

 To do that, provide all the necessary information about yourself to the platform.

-For example, you’ll need to fill in your name, city, country, postal code, and email address.
+For example, you’ll need to fill in your name, city, country, postal code, and email address – you can achieve that with a few simple clicks.

 As soon as you take care of that, wait for a confirmation email.